CurveDocs/curve-docs/docs/LLAMMA/amm.md

     Function to deposit collateral `amount` for `user` in the range of bands between `n1` and `n2`.
 This function can only be called by the admin of the AMM, which is the controller.

+    Emits event: `Deposit`

+    !!!note
+        This function is only callable by the admin of the contract.

     | Input      | Type   | Description |
     | ----------- | -------| ----|